 Upon diagnosis, many physicians utilize a combination of medications to suppress the immune system, but these have not proven successful.
 In order to help patients who are struggling to breathe, compressed oxygen can help manage shortness of breath.
 There are times that pulmonary rehabilitation and nutritional counseling are recommended in order to improve endurance.
 In severe cases, pulmonologists may resort to a lung transplant, but this invasive procedure often has limited availability and extensive requirements for eligibility.

-Stem Cell Therapy for ILD
+Cellular Therapy for ILD